-We look back three-quarters of a century to a large, old-fashionable home in New England,-white, with green blinds, of course -situated on one of the beautiful hills in Worcester county, Mass., where ten "merry lads and lassies dwelt.
+We look back three-quarters of a century England,-white, with green blinds, of course -situated on one of the beautiful hills in Worcester county, Mass., where teu "merry lads and lassies dwelt.

-By the middle of November how we counted the days,-for Thanksgiving was close by,-and grandpa and grandma would spend the week there, for who could think of taking a troop of ten children to their pretty, quiet home; and certainly all must go, if any, for the family must not be divided on Thanksgiving day!
+By the middle of November how we counted the days, -for Thanksgiving was close by, -and grandpa and grandma would spend the week there, for who could think of taking a troup of ten children to their pretty, quiet home; and certainly all must go, if any, for the family must not be divided on Thanksgiving day!